hindol/vm-agent/docs/index.md

 (float (/ 10)) ;; => 0.1
 ```

-- Arithmatic operators in Clojure support more than two operands.
+- Arithmetic operators in Clojure support more than two operands.
 - `(f (g x))` => Call function `g` with argument `x`.
 Then call function `f` with the result of the previous function as argument.

 ### Vectors & Sets